5 Different Ways for Reheating Pulled Pork

 Step 3) Reincorporate juices back to the meat before putting it in the refrigerator or freezer.

-Step 4) When you want to reheat, take it out of the freezer and you can pour in a little apple juice or BBQ Sauce.
+Step 4) When you want to reheat, take it out of the freezer and you can pour in a little apple juice or thick BBQ Sauce and mix it all together.

 Step 5) Turn On your oven and set the temperature to 250 °F. Now, cover your meat with foil and put it into oven when it's ready.